 We Are Blessed With Many Unique Attributes

-In spite of the above, I am thankful I was born this way because there are numerous attributes with which each of us are blessed.
+In spite of the above, I am thankful I was born this way because there are numerous attributes with which each of us is blessed.

 Sure, there are certain aspects of life that we often struggle with, such as public speaking, socializing or performing while under scrutiny, but that's not to say we are unable to do these things.
 We just have to work harder at it.
 However, as you are about to see, we people do have a purpose and are sensitive for a reason, not just some random fluke of nature.